erfan2255/TS2E/README.md

 * You can delete later packs that were released after selected engine to free up space
 * You dont need to run touchup from `__installer` folder, I have automated it for touchup installer.
 * Also includes an uninstaller to remove csbin & tsbin from any engine (tsdata will not be removed)
-* To play the mansion engine again select touchup installer
+* To play the mansion engine select touchup installer

 If you find TS2E useful, subscribe CoreLand youtube channel.
 Thanks :)